graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     - Push {wrappedEntry} onto {result}.
   - Return {result}.
 - Otherwise:
-  - Let {crystalObject} be {NewCrystalObject(plan, pathIdentity, id, data, parentCrystalObject)}.
+  - Let {crystalObject} be {NewCrystalObject(plan, pathIdentity, id, data, resultByIdByPlan, idByPathIdentity)}.
   - Return {crystalObject}.

-NewCrystalObject(plan, pathIdentity, id, data, parentCrystalObject):
+NewCrystalObject(plan, pathIdentity, id, data, resultByIdByPlan, idByPathIdentity):

+- If {resultByIdByPlan} is not set, initialize it to an empty map.
 - Let {crystalObject} be an empty object.
-- If {parentCrystalObject} is a crystal object:
-  - Let {crystalObject.resultByIdByPlan} be a reference to {parentCrystalObject.resultByIdByPlan}.
+- Let {crystalObject.resultByIdByPlan} be a reference to {resultByIdByPlan}.
-  - Let {crystalObject.idByPathIdentity} be an independent copy of {parentCrystalObject.idByPathIdentity}.
+- Let {crystalObject.idByPathIdentity} be an independent copy of {idByPathIdentity}.
-- Otherwise:
-  - Let {crystalObject.resultByIdByPlan} be an empty map.
-  - Let {crystalObject.idByPathIdentity} be an empty map.
 - Set {id} as the value for key {pathIdentity} within {crystalObject.idByPathIdentity}.
-- Set the value for key {id} for key {plan} in {crystalObject.resultByIdByPlan} to {data}.
+- Set the value for key {id} for key {plan} in {crystalObject.resultByIdByPlan} to {data}. // TODO: this mutation cannot be allowed.
 - Return {crystalObject}.

-GetBatch(aether, pathIdentity):
+GetBatch(aether, pathIdentity, resultByIdByPlan):

 - Let {batch} be the value for key {pathIdentity} within {aether.batchByPathIdentity}.
 - If {batch} is null:
-  - Let {batch} be {NewBatch(aether, pathIdentity)}.
+  - Let {batch} be {NewBatch(aether, pathIdentity, resultByIdByPlan)}.
   - Set {batch} as the value for key {pathIdentity} within {aether.batchByPathIdentity}.
 - Return {batch}.

-NewBatch(aether, pathIdentity):
+NewBatch(aether, pathIdentity, resultByIdByPlan):

 - Let {batch} be an empty object.
 - Let {batch.pathIdentity} be {pathIdentity}.
 - Let {batch.plan} be the value for key {pathIdentity} within {aether.planByPathIdentity}.
 - Let {batch.entries} be an empty list.
-- Schedule {ExecuteBatch(aether, batch)} to occur soon (but asynchronously).
+- Schedule {ExecuteBatch(aether, batch, resultByIdByPlan)} to occur soon (but asynchronously).
 - Return {batch}.

-ExecuteBatch(aether, batch):
+ExecuteBatch(aether, batch, resultByIdByPlan):

 - Delete the value for key {batch.pathIdentity} within {aether.batchByPathIdentity} (Note: this means a new batch will be used for later calls).
 - Let {crystalObjects} be the first entry in each tuple within {batch.entries}.
 - Let {deferredResults} be the second entry in each tuple within {batch.entries}.
-- Let {results} be the result of calling (asynchronously if necessary) {ExecutePlan(aether, batch.plan, crystalObjects)}.
+- Let {results} be the result of calling (asynchronously if necessary) {ExecutePlan(aether, batch.plan, resultByIdByPlan, crystalObjects)}.
 - Assert that the length of {results} matches the length of {deferredResults}.
 - For each {deferredResult} with index {i} in {deferredResults}:
   - Resolve {deferredResult} with the {i}th entry in {results}.